Christian Walker Player Props: Diamondbacks vs. Rays

-The Arizona Diamondbacks, including Christian Walker and his .744 slugging percentage over his past 10 games, take on starting pitcher Taj Bradley and the Tampa Bay Rays at Chase Field, Tuesday at 9:40 PM ET.
+Christian Walker and his .452 on-base percentage over his past 10 games (107 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Tampa Bay Rays and Zach Eflin on June 28 at 9:40 PM ET.

-He racked up two hits (going 2-for-3 with a double and an RBI) in his last game against the Giants.
+In his previous game, he notched a home run while going 1-for-4 against the Rays.

 Christian Walker Game Info & Props vs. the Rays